 If you use alcohol or other disinfecting agents to clean skin that is visibly dirty, the skin must be allowed to dry before injecting the vaccine.
 This prevents inactivation of live vaccines and reduces the likelihood of irritation at the injection site.10

-Distraction, relaxation and other measures reduce distress and pain after vaccination in young children.11-15 Reducing children’s distress may encourage parents to attend for future vaccinations on time.
+Distraction, relaxation and other measures reduce distress and pain after vaccination in young children.11-15 Reducing children’s distress may encourage parents to present for future vaccinations on time.

-Distraction measures that may decrease discomfort after vaccination in children include:11-15
+Distraction measures that may decrease discomfort during vaccination in children include:11-15

 - swaddling and holding the infant securely (but not too tightly)